404edch/404edch/README.md

 # 👋 Hey, I’m Eddie

-I’m an 18-year-old Computer Science student passionate about building tech that makes life simpler and more meaningful.
+I’m an 18-year-old CompSci student passionate about building tech that makes life simpler and more meaningful.

 ---